El Señor de los Cielos season 9

-The ninth and final season of the American television series El Señor de los Cielos was announced on 11 May 2023.
+The ninth season of the American television series El Señor de los Cielos was announced on 11 May 2023.
 The season is directed by Danny Gavidia, Mauricio Corredor, Mauricio Meneses and Bernardo Mota, with Karen Barroeta, Ximena Cantuarias, and Monica Vizzi serving as executive producers.

 Rafael Amaya, Carmen Aub, Iván Arana, África Zavala and Isabella Castillo are set to return to the main cast, with Itati Cantoral and Arturo Peniche as newcomers.

 The season premiered on 13 February 2024 and concluded on 26 June 2024.